algorandfoundation/ARCs/ARCs/arc-00xx.md

 A Smart ASA MUST specify the ID of its controlling Smart Contract as follows:

-- If conforming to any ARC that supports additional `properties` (ARC-3, ARC-69), then it MUST specify a `smart-asa-application-id` key and set the corresponding value to the ID of the controlling Smart Contract.
+- If conforming to any ARC that supports additional `properties` (ARC-3, ARC-69), then it MUST specify a `arc-xx` key and set the corresponding value to a map, specifying as the value for `application-id` the ID of the controlling Smart Contract.
 - TODO: URL encoding.
 - TODO: Reserve.